Cat on Hot Tin Roof

 The Guild, Charlottetown

-Final preparations are underway for ACT’s staging of Tennessee Williams’ Cat on a Hot Tin Roof, set to debut at The Guild in January.
+Most shows sold out for ACT’s staging of Tennessee Williams’ Cat on a Hot Tin Roof, which debuted at The Guild in January.
 A Pulitzer Prize-winning classic, the play delves into themes of truth, family tensions, sexual identity and human frailty against the backdrop of the 1950s American South.

-Fittingly, this production is launching ACT’s milestone 30th anniversary season with the involvement of four of ACT’s Lifetime Members, whose contributions have been instrumental to the success of the organization’s three-decade history.
-Barbara Rhodenizer, cast as Big Mama, is a seasoned performer whose history with ACT spans countless productions, in which her performances have left a lasting impression on audiences.
+Fittingly, this production launched ACT’s milestone 30th anniversary season with the involvement of four of ACT’s Lifetime Members, whose contributions have been instrumental to the success of the organization’s three-decade history.
+Barbara Rhodenizer, cast as Big Mama, is a seasoned performer whose history with ACT spans countless productions..
 Terry Pratt, portraying Dr. Baugh, has worn many hats within ACT as a director, actor, benefactor and longtime member whose dedication has significantly shaped the organization.

-Behind the scenes, Wallena Higgins is bringing her significant stage management talents (alongside Greg Ellard) to help the production shine.
+Behind the scenes, Wallena Higgins brought her significant stage management talents (alongside Greg Ellard) to help the production shine.
 Higgins has been a cornerstone of the company’s productions for many years, with contributions to countless shows as a stage manager, organizer and mentor to ACT members.
-Rounding out the Lifetime Member roster is Pam Jewell, ACT’s accomplished costumer, who is curating and crafting costumes for this production, adding depth and authenticity to the visual storytelling of this emotionally charged drama.
+Rounding out the Lifetime Member roster was Pam Jewell, ACT’s accomplished costumer, who curated costumes for this production, adding depth and authenticity to the visual storytelling of this emotionally charged drama.